rctatman/praatRtools/README.md

 This is still very much a work in progress but I will be actively updating it as development continues.

 To do:
-- extract formants at point of max intensity
 - create formant table in the right format for Bayesian Vowel Modelling (http://pages.iu.edu/~wrankine/bvm/untitled/normalization/interactive-software-progra.html)
 - add option to only look at text grid intervals with specific labels (i.e. vowels only)
 - create example script with data